conradklek/webs/readme.md

 #### Registering Child Components

 To use a component within another, you must import it and register it in the `components` object.
+This makes the child component's tag available in the parent's template.

 ```javascript
 // src/app/index.js